Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap

-\leftskip=0.15cm\rightskip=-3cm our 3D simulations.
-In the present work, we explain the kinetic model and technicalities employed in these simulations.
+\leftskip=0.15cm\rightskip=-3cm three-dimensional (3D) simulations.
+In the present work, we explain the kinetic model and the technicalities employed in these simulations.
 Moreover, the simulations are employed to investigate the role of different effects on the instabilities.

 The remainder of this article is structured as follows.
-In Sec. \hyperref[sec:a]{II.a}, the kinetic model employed in the 3D simulations is described, followed up by Sec. \hyperref[sec:b]{II.b}, where details surrounding its implementation are covered.
+In Sec. \hyperref[sec:a]{II.A}, the kinetic model employed in the 3D simulations is described, followed up by Sec. \hyperref[sec:b]{II.B}, where details surrounding its implementation are covered.
 Then, Sec. \hyperref[sec:3]{III} investigates the impact of its physical effects on the instabilities.
 Finally, Sec. \hyperref[sec:4]{IV} provides a conclusion and a discussion on the future perspectives.

 \leftskip=1.12cm